Tooth decay is one of the most common oral health problems and can affect people of all ages.

 Proper brushing and flossing are fundamental to preventing tooth decay.

-Use a soft-bristled toothbrush and fluoride toothpaste, brushing for at least two minutes twice a day.
+Use a soft-bristle toothbrush and fluoride toothpaste, brushing for at least two minutes twice a day.

 Ensure to brush all surfaces of the teeth, including the back teeth, which are often missed.